Where to Buy Cheap Plants — Or Grow Your Own for Free

 But house plants are actually relatively expensive.
 Prices vary depending on size, maturation and availability.
 But if you want your home to be filled with plants, you could end up spending a pretty penny — unless you shop smartly.
 Here are some tips for finding cheap plants online or in a store.

-Here are three things to do as you start looking for indoor plants and garden plants.
+Here are four things to do as you start looking for indoor plants and garden plants.

-If you’re a beginner gardener, check out The Sill, says David Shell, founder of TradesmenCosts, a home and garden publication based in London.
-Every plant sold via this online site comes with simple care instructions and a 30-day guarantee, Shell says.
+If you’re a beginner gardener, check out The Sill, said David Shell, founder of TradesmenCosts, a home and garden publication based in London.
+Every plant sold via this online site comes with simple care instructions and a 30-day guarantee, Shell said.

 Give Yourself Choices